lawlesst/fast-reconcile/README.md

 The service queries the [FAST AutoSuggest API](http://www.oclc.org/developer/documentation/fast-linked-data-api/request-types) and provides normalized scores across queries for reconciling in Refine.

- * as of 8/13/13 only supports Corporate Name queries.
-This can be expanded.

 Run locally as:
 ~~~~
 $ python reconcile.py --debug